mutinex/mmm-eval/docs/user-guide/tests.md

-# Tests
+# Validation Tests

-mmm-eval provides a comprehensive suite of validation tests to evaluate MMM performance.
+BenjaMMMin provides a comprehensive suite of validation tests to evaluate MMM performance.
 This guide explains each test and how to interpret the results.

 ## Overview

-mmm-eval includes four main types of validation tests:
+BenjaMMMin includes four main types of validation tests:

 1. **Accuracy Test** - Predictive accuracy on unseen data
 2. **Cross-Validation Test** - Predictive accuracy on k-folds of unseen data